Freelancer-Protocol/docs/example.md

   <img src="/images/StevesWarning.png" alt="accessibility text" >
 </div>

-Now Lisa will has to approve of the editted milestone.
+Now Lisa will has to approve of the edited milestone.
 This is what the project looks like from Steve and Lisa's respective dasboards.

  <div class ="two-cards">
     <div class ="example-image tiny-small">